foresterre/cargo-msrv/README.md

 ```
 Find your Minimum Supported Rust Version!

-Usage: cargo msrv [OPTIONS] [-- <CUSTOM_CHECK_COMMAND>...]
-[COMMAND]
+Usage: cargo msrv [OPTIONS] <COMMAND>

 Commands:
-  list
+  find    Find the MSRV
-          Display the MSRV's of dependencies
+  list    Display the MSRV's of dependencies
-  set
-          Set the MSRV of the current crate to a given Rust version
+  set     Set the MSRV of the current crate to a given Rust version
-  show
-          Show the MSRV of your crate, as specified in the Cargo manifest
+  show    Show the MSRV of your crate, as specified in the Cargo manifest
-  verify
-          Verify whether the MSRV is satisfiable.
-The MSRV must be specified using the 'package.rust-version' or 'package.metadata.msrv' key in the Cargo.toml manifest
+  verify  Verify whether the MSRV is satisfiable
-  help
-          Print this message or the help of the given subcommand(s)
+  help    Print this message or the help of the given subcommand(s)

 Options:
+      --path <Crate Directory>
+          Path to cargo project directory

+      --manifest-path <Cargo Manifest>
+          Path to cargo manifest file

   -h, --help
           Print help (see a summary with '-h')

   -V, --version
           Print version

-Find MSRV options:
-      --bisect
-          Use a binary search to find the MSRV (default)

-          When the search space is sufficiently large, which is common, this is much faster than a linear search.
-A binary search will approximately halve the search space for each Rust version checked for compatibility.

-      --linear
-          Use a linear search to find the MSRV

-          This method checks toolchain from the most recent release to the earliest.

-      --write-toolchain-file
-          Pin the MSRV by writing the version to a rust-toolchain file

-          The toolchain file will pin the Rust version for this crate.
-See https://rust-lang.github.io/rustup/overrides.html#the-toolchain-file for more.

-      --ignore-lockfile
-          Temporarily remove the lockfile, so it will not interfere with the building process

-          This is important when testing against older Rust versions such as Cargo versions prior to Rust 1.38.0, for which Cargo does not recognize the newer lockfile formats.

-      --no-check-feedback
-          Don't print the result of compatibility checks

-          The feedback of a compatibility check can be useful to determine why a certain Rust version is not compatible.
-Rust usually prints very detailed error messages.
-While most often very useful, in some cases they may be too noisy or lengthy.
-If this flag is given, the result messages will not be printed.

-      --write-msrv
-          Write the MSRV to the Cargo manifest

-          For toolchains which include a Cargo version which supports the rust-version field, the `package.rust-version` field will be written.
-For older Rust toolchains, the `package.metadata.msrv` field will be written instead.

-Rust releases options:
-      --min <VERSION_SPEC or EDITION>
-          Least recent version or edition to take into account

-          Given version must match a valid Rust toolchain, and be semver compatible, be a two component `major.minor` version. or match a Rust edition alias.

-          For example, the edition alias "2018" would match Rust version `1.31.0`, since that's the first version which added support for the Rust 2018 edition.

-      --max <VERSION_SPEC>
-          Most recent version to take into account

-          Given version must match a valid Rust toolchain, and be semver compatible, or be a two component `major.minor` version.

-      --include-all-patch-releases
-          Include all patch releases, instead of only the last

-      --release-source <SOURCE>
-          [default: rust-changelog]
-          [possible values: rust-changelog, rust-dist]

-Toolchain options:
-      --target <TARGET>
-          Check against a custom target (instead of the rustup default)

-Custom check options:
-      --path <Crate Directory>
-          Path to cargo project directory

-      --manifest-path <Cargo Manifest>
-          Path to cargo manifest file

-  [CUSTOM_CHECK_COMMAND]...
-          Supply a custom `check` command to be used by cargo msrv

 User output options:
       --output-format <FORMAT>